 - more rapid assessment of potential applications via e-collaborations (e.g., distributed collaborations of experts, crowd sourcing, social networking).

 Colleges and universities have an imperative to design curricula and pursue partnerships to prepare the future workforce in the context of this expanded perspective.
 It is clear that these experiences will extend beyond the classroom to include integrated design project experiences, internships in industry, collaborative distance learning, on-line courses, and continuing education/retraining.

 The Georgia Tech Institute for Materials is configured to support the necessary transformative programs and broad multidisciplinary demands of the future materials workforce, supporting pursuit of Integrated Computational Materials Engineering and the U.S. Materials Genome Initiative.

-The FLAMEL program is an important joint initiative between IMat and Computational Science and Engineering within the College of Computing aimed at preparing the future workforce in materials data sciences and informatics.
-This NSF Integrated Graduate Education and Research Traineeship Program (IGERT) is anticipated to support the research of over 20 doctoral students working at the interface of materials research and data sciences during the period 2014-19.
+The FLAMEL program served from 2014-2019 as an important joint initiative between IMat and Computational Science and Engineering within the College of Computing aimed at preparing the future workforce in materials data sciences and informatics.
+This NSF Integrated Graduate Education and Research Traineeship Program (IGERT) supported the research of over 20 doctoral students working at the interface of materials research and data sciences.

-Through its leadership role in hosting regional and national workshops and planning activities for the MGI, IMat is also pursuing development of materials data sciences and informatics on the national scale as part of the national Materials Accelerator Network, jointly founded in 2014 as an element of the MGI with the University of Wisconsin-Madison and the University of Michigan.
+Through its leadership role in hosting regional and national workshops and planning activities for the MGI, IMat is also pursuing development of materials data sciences and informatics on the national scale through leadership in TMS MGI workforce and data infrastructure studies, some funded by the NSF.

-In spring 2016, IMat expects to launch two new Massive Open Online Courses (MOOCs) in accelerated materials discovery and development through Coursera:
+In 2016, IMat launched two new Massive Open Online Courses (MOOCs) in accelerated materials discovery and development through Coursera: